General Education Development-Computer Based Test (GED-CBT)

 The General Education Development-Computer Based Test (GED-CBT) is a high school equivalency credential.
 The minimum age required to take the GED test in Florida is 18 years old.
 If you are under 18 years of age you must be granted a GED Testing Eligibility Exception Form by the local school board.
 During registration for the GED test on computer, you will receive an email with the Testing Eligibility Form and where you can submit the form for approval.

-- Social Studies
+- Social Studies (90 minutes)

 Students can re-take each subject a total of three times per year.
 There’s no wait period in Florida for students who don’t pass the test on their first attempt.
 Students can take the test again whenever they are ready, however, we encourage students to receive additional instruction in the classroom or try a practice test before re-testing.
-For more information please vist www.gedtestingservice.com/testers/retake
+For more information please visit www.gedtestingservice.com/testers/retake

 The following are resources for students to prepare for the GED-CBT: